cryptrunner49/goargs/DOCS.md

 ## Quick Start

-Here’s a minimal example to get you started with short flags and a bare command:
+Here’s a minimal example using only bare commands:

 ```go
 package main